JuliaMolSim/Molly.jl/docs/src/documentation.md

 All velocity constraints and diatomic distance constraints are solved analytically while larger constraints are linearized and solved iteratively via matrix inverse.
 The direct matrix inverse does not scale well beyond clusters with 3 constraints and is not implemented.
 Other methods can be used to solve larger constraint clusters, these are not yet supported by Molly.

+## Virtual sites

+Virtual sites are massless particles whose coordinates are defined by the coordinates of other atoms.
+One use case is to carry partial charge at a location separate from the atom centers, as seen in four-point water models like TIP4P.
+Molly allows virtual sites to be defined in the following ways:
+-
+-
+-

+Virtual sites share all the non-bonded exclusions of, and are excluded from, their parent atoms.

 ## Neighbor finders